 - Threatens to out you to your family.

 So, Is My Relationship Unhealthy – or Abusive?

 Everybody deserves to be in a healthy relationship free from violence.
 Drawing the line between unhealthy and abusive can be hard.
 If you think your relationship is going in the wrong direction, check out the warning signs of abuse.

-Remember, there are many types of abuse and while you may think some of them are normal — they are not.
+Remember, there are many types of abuse, and abusive behaviors are not “just normal” in a relationship.
 Even though teen and 20-something relationships may be different from adult ones, young people do experience the same types of physical, sexual, verbal and emotional abuse that adults do.
 You should take violence in your relationship seriously.

 These are all understandable reasons to feel nervous about leaving your partner, but staying in the abusive relationship isn’t your only option.
 Learn more about your options for staying safe.